 (d) the Staff Research Project, to be formally assessed

 The compulsory non-examinable elements are:

 (b) Tutorial essays and book review First year course convenors may supply lists of titles/topics.
 Tutors may provide titles/topics of their own, designed to assist the students in their courses, or use exam questions from previous years’ exam papers.
 The fifth essay assignment will be a 750-word book review.
 The book to be reviewed will normally have some link with first year courses and represent a significant academic contribution.
-It should normally have been published during 2007-2008.
+It should normally have been published during 2013.
 Students will select their own book title but it must be discussed with and agreed by the tutor.
-Each of the seven essays will be completed within 14 days of the title being set; it will be marked by the tutor and returned to students at the next tutorial meeting, using the comment sheet provided.
+Each essay will be completed within 14 days of the title being set; it should be marked by the tutor and returned to students at the next tutorial meeting, using the comment sheet provided.
 A note of the topic, mark and quality of the essay will be retained by the tutor and noted on the student’s report form at the end of term.

 The formally assessed elements, which each contribute 50% to the final mark (providing that all other elements of the course have been completed) are: